coderaiser/node-remy/README.md

 ## Global

-`remy` could be installed global with
+`remy` can be installed globally with

 ```
 npm i remy -g